Compositionality for Quantitative Specifications: Specification Formalisms

-DMTS were introduced in~\cite{DBLP:conf/lics/LarsenX90} in the context of equation solving, or \emph{quotient} of specifications by processes.
+DMTS were introduced in~\cite{DBLP:conf/lics/LarsenX90} in the context of equation solving, or \emph{quotient} of specifications by processes and are used \eg~in~\cite{DBLP:conf/atva/BenesCK11} for LTL model checking.
 They are a natural extension of \emph{modal} transition systems~\cite{DBLP:conf/lics/LarsenT88}, which are DMTS in which all disjunctive must-transitions $s\must{} N$ lead to singletons $N=\{( a, t)\}$; in fact, DMTS are the closure of MTS under quotient~\cite{DBLP:conf/lics/LarsenX90}.

 We introduce a notion of modal refinement of DMTS with structured labels.
 For discrete labels, it coincides with the classical definition~\cite{DBLP:conf/lics/LarsenX90}.